To Her Door

 "To Her Door" is a song by Paul Kelly and the Coloured Girls, released as a single ahead of their second album, Under the Sun (released in North America and Europe as by Paul Kelly and the Messengers).
 The single was released in September 1987 and reached No. 14 on the Australian singles charts.

 "To Her Door" won an ARIA Music Award in 1988 for Best Video, directed by Claudia Castle.
 In 2001, the Australasian Performing Right Association (APRA) listed "To Her Door" as one of the Top 30 Australian songs of all time, as one of two songs written by Kelly (alongside "Treaty").

 In January 2018, as part of Triple M's "Ozzest 100", the 'most Australian' songs of all time, "To Her Door" was ranked number 26.
+In 2025, the song placed 22 in the Triple J Hottest 100 of Australian Songs.

 Music and lyrics

 The song is a ballad with country-rock underpinnings, in which Kelly tells the story of a young couple who "married early".
 The man is identified as "Jack" in the unedited album version, but not in the edited single mix; the woman is never named.
 Due to Jack's drinking, the couple's marriage "hit(s) the skids" and they end up separating.
 After a year, Jack writes a letter to his ex-wife, and she decides to send him the fare so he can visit both her and their two children.
 In the final verse, Jack is on his way to meet them, and the song ends as he arrives in town on a Sunday, wondering, "Could he make a picture and get them all to fit?"
 The actual reunion between Jack and his family–if it even takes place–is never described.
 In his book How to Make Gravy, Kelly notes that "the entire story takes three and a half minutes and ends at the beginning."

 It has been described as a brutal and beautiful attempt at reconciliation.
-The song contains references to 'The Buttery', a drug and rehabilitation clinic on the north coast of New South Wales, 'Silver Top', a Melbourne taxi company, and 'Olympic', which is a (now defunct) coach company that provided inter-state & inter-capital services.
+The song contains references to 'The Buttery', a drug and rehabilitation clinic on the north coast of New South Wales, 'Silver Top', a Melbourne taxi company, and 'Olympic', a (now defunct) coach company that provided inter-state and inter-capital services.
 In later performances of the song, Kelly replaced 'Olympic' with 'McCafferty's', which provided a Melbourne-Sydney coach service in later years.